Celebrating over 80,000 successful cataract procedures

 Choosing your lenses for cataract surgery in Houston

 At Eye Center of Texas, we have operated over 65,000 successful cataract procedures.
-We are committed to improving the vision of Houstonians and will work the with you to understand all the options available to you regarding the actual cataract procedure and the cataract surgery in Houston cost.
+We are committed to improving the vision of Houstonians and will work with you to understand all the options available to you regarding the actual cataract procedure and the cataract surgery in Houston cost.

 Our years of experience combined with our advanced cataract surgical technology make us one of the best places to receive laser cataract surgery in Houston.
 See your way to clearer vision.
 Contact us today at 713-797-1010 or request an appointment online.